| Pininfarina: the nameIf you read the notes below, you will that the name "Pininfarina" wasn't

 (nor was Battista Farina !).
 I wasn't give the name that I replaced

 with "Pininfarina" at my birth either, so I feel quite able to change it.
+Why chose such a name?
+Well there are all sorts of reasons, but an

 essential one is my passion for cars, and for great design in cars.